The official story is this:

 Gerhart Heinrich Detmer, born in Germany 1798.
 The Detmer’s family moved to the United States around 1805, settling in Baltimore, Maryland.
 Over the next 15 years, young Gerhart grew up and learned tailoring, opening up his own business (H Detmer and Company) in 1819 at 21 years old.
 When the family moved to Cleveland, Ohio, they found themselves in the midst of a welcoming German community, including the Kleine family.
 Gerhart met Anna Marie Beckman, and married in 1835.
 Gernhart and Anna Marie had 13 children, but in 1837 they had Gerhard Heinrich Detmer Jr. known as “Henry.”

 Like his father, Julian completed his schooling.
-Whether he ran away to join a minstrel show that failed or not, there are a few missing years between his 18th birthday and 1885 when he decided to learn the family business of Detmer and Moore (later Detmer and Richter), but he was less interested in learning about tailoring and sewing, and more interested in textiles, fabrics, and trimming.
+Whether he ran away to join a minstrel show that failed, or not, there are a few missing years between his 18th birthday and 1885, the year when he decided to learn the family business of Detmer and Moore (later Detmer and Richter).
+Julian was less interested in learning about tailoring and sewing, and more interested in textiles, fabrics, and trimming.
 In 1888, he decided to branch full time into Detmer Woolen Company in Columbus, Ohio in an effort to supply fabrics, trimmings, and accessories to other tailors besides those of his own immediate family.

 The tailoring business had not quite kept up with the modern advancements of other businesses.
 The family business was just for the family.
 Julian’s business model was more universal, freeing up local tailors from hunting for fabrics and patterns so they can spend more time with their clients and making clothes.
 It also allowed tailors to buy only the material they needed without the need to stock bolts of fabric that were only used once.
 It revolutionized the industry, and allowed tailors to work in smaller, less expensive spaces with more efficiency and reduced waste.